Coder-Boiiiiiii/Unity-Car-Controller/README.md

 ## Why I Made This
 I made it so people don't have to spend hours searching for a car controller that is customizable and easy to implement.

+## Dependencies
+There is only 1 dependency, that is if you use the speedometer script, which is Text Mesh Pro (TMP)

 ## Current Features
 1. Basic movement
 2. Drifting